 HUMAN RELATIONS - Provides effective oral and written communications by:

-- Effectively and clearly communicates with financial institution personnel to obtain information;
+- Effectively and clearly communicating with financial institution personnel to obtain information

-- Effectively and clearly communicates examination findings to supervisory personnel;
+- Effectively and clearly communicating examination findings to supervisory personnel

-- Effectively prepares written comments that are accurate, grammatically correct, logically arranged, and factually support any conclusions drawn; and
+- Effectively preparing written comments that are accurate, grammatically correct, logically arranged, and factually support any conclusions drawn

-- Works effectively with others to achieve common goals.
+- Working effectively with others to achieve common goals

 Every three years, certified examiners are required to submit 63 continuing education hours (CEHs) in order to renew a COE certification.
 If an examiner exceeds this requirement, up to 14 CEHs may be carried over into the new three-year term.
 Continuing education should be selected with the goal of maintaining, improving, or expanding the examiner's knowledge, skills, and abilities.